 The source Calendarium Genealogicum: Henry III-Edward I had two listings: Jordan filius Juel; and Jordan filius Jowell, 25 Edward I (during the 25th year of King Edward I's reign.)

 Robert le Jewell, Alicia le Jueler were listed in the Subsidy Rolls for London in 1319.

 John Jowell, was Sheriff of Norwich, Norfolk in 1486.

 "Jewell was the name of a gentle family of Bowden in the parish of Berry - Narbor or Berryn - Arbor, near Ilfracombe, [Devon], in the 16th and 17th centuries; to this family belonged John Jewell, the noted Bishop of Salisbury, who was born at Berryn - Arbor in 1522 (W. and Pr.).
 The name is now well represented in the Bideford district, but still occurs in Berry.
 Narbor.
 It has also long been a Cornish name."

 Early History of the Joal family

-Another 99 words (7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Joal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Joal research.
+Another 50 words (4 lines of text) covering the years 1560, 1559, 1522, 1571, 1522 and 1535 are included under the topic Early Joal History in all our PDF Extended History products and printed products wherever possible.